Chargent/Trains-Customers-Satisfaction-Machine-Learning-Project/README.md

 demonstrate/validate the target contribution(s) of your project; indicate the following for each experiment:
 • The main purpose: 1-2 sentence high-level explanation
-• Baseline(s): describe the method(s) that you used to compare your work to

 We're dealing with a classification problem because our target variable is categorical, indicating whether customers are satisfied or not.
 To tackle this we're using four models:

 - **Logistic Regression**